 This demonstrates that it is possible to find some computers and tablets in Colombia for similar prices as found in the U.S.

 Other Latin American Countries Have Higher Prices for Computers and Tablets

 Many other countries in Latin America have higher taxes computers and tablets.
-For example, when I was in Perú early this year, computers in stores there cost at least 30 percent higher than in Colombia.
+For example, when I was in Perú, computers in stores there cost at least 30 percent higher than in Colombia.

-And when I visited Chile last year, I found that computers there were roughly 10 percent more expensive than in Colombia.
+And when I visited Chile, I found that computers there were roughly 10 percent more expensive than in Colombia.

 The worst country I am aware of is Brazil.
 In Brazil, computers, tablets and other electronics can cost more than double than what they cost in the US. due to very high taxes in Brazil.
 I have a few friends in Brazil and they are always complaining about the high cost of electronics in Brazil.

 For example, an iMac cost about $2,300 in Brazil vs. $1,099 in the U.S. for the same model listed on Apple’s website at the time.
-I also saw a 128GB iPad mini that cost about $950 vs. $399 listed on Apple’s website.
+I also saw a 128GB iPad mini that cost about $950 vs. $399 listed on Apple’s website at the time.